ittennull/clean_rmq/README.md

+# RabbitMQ cleaner

-Small tool to quickly purge all messages in RabbitMQ.
+A tool to quickly purge all messages in RabbitMQ.
 It can also delete the queues and exchanges if corresponding options are passed to it.

 See output of `clean_rmq help` for more details and examples:
 ```